Kafka Command-Line Interface (CLI) Tools

 kafka-verifiable-producer.sh

-Used for internal testing.
-This tool produces increasing integers to the specified topic and prints JSON metadata to STDOUT on each send request.
+The kafka-verifiable-producer tool produces increasing integers to the specified topic and prints JSON metadata to STDOUT on each send request.
 This tool shows which messages have been acked and which have not.
+This tool is intended for internal testing.

 kafka-console-consumer.sh

-A tool that enables you to consume records from a topic.
+Use the kafka-console-consumer tool to consume records from a topic.
 Requires bootstrap-server parameter that contains a comma-separated list of <hostname:port> entries specifying the server/port to connect to.

 Example: